This Sofritas recipe is the easiest copycat of Chipotle Sofritas, perfect for creating homemade meat-free burrito bowls, quesadillas, or tacos.

 Plus, this Sofritas recipe is also super easy, ready in less than 30 minutes, gluten-free, vegan, and low carb!

-Sofritas are a popular meat-free filling served at Chipotle.
-It’s a delicious vegan filling for tacos, burritos or to make taco bowls.
+Sofritas is a popular meat-free filling served at Chipotle.
+It’s delicious vegan meat for tacos, burritos, or to make taco bowls.

-It’s made of stir-fry shredded firm Tofu cooked in a spicy sauce made of chipotle chilies and a blend of spices.
+It’s made of stir-fried shredded firm Tofu cooked in a spicy sauce made of chipotle chilies and a blend of spices.

 All you need to make this recipe are a few simple ingredients: